AstroVoid24/Astro-Encryptor/README.md

   --1.1.1V -- Fixed a critical bug, that doesn't let u translate just because of the space

   -m1.0.5v -- Added the PairList() function and fixed some bugs, use "pip install Astro-Encryptor-mod" and "import AstroEncryptorMod"

+Big update of 1.1:

+  -- Added Settings, that will keep getting bigger and BIGGER, and pretty/niet

 ```diff
 - IMPORTANT!: